 4.10% of the state's electricity usage by 2028.

-The Solar Alternative Compliance Payment (SACP) is the penalty price, that power providers must pay per SREC if they are unable to file the required number of SRECs at the end of the compliance period.
+The Solar Alternative Compliance Payment (SACP) is the penalty price that electricity suppliers must pay per SREC if they fail to file the required number of SRECs by the end of each compliance period.

-5 years - SRECs generated from on or after July 2012 power production can be used in the energy year in which they are generated and the following 4 reporting years.
-SRECs produced from power generation before July 2012 are eligible for 3 years, the energy year in which they were generated and the following 2 reporting years.
+SRECs from energy generated during or after July 2012 are eligible for 5 years; that is, they can be used for compliance obligations in the energy year in which they are generated and the following 4 reporting years.
+SRECs from energy generated before July 2012 were eligible for 3 years; that is, in the energy year in which they were generated and the following 2 reporting years.